 This hike offers expansive views of the Granite Chief Wilderness, the Pacific Crest Trail between Sugar Bowl and Squaw Valley, and the breathtaking Royal Gorge of the North Fork of the American River (one of the deepest canyons in the western US).

-After a short rest, and perhaps a snack, you are ready for the return trip.
+After a short rest, and perhaps a snack or lunch, you are ready for the return trip.
 Retrace your steps to the trailhead and you have completed one of Royal Gorge's iconic hikes.